NgoHoangNhatMinh/caissa-backend/README.md

 # Chess Engine

 This repo was migrated from https://github.com/NgoHoangNhatMinh/chess to host the engine as a backend instead of a standalone program.
+> [!NOTE]
+> This is the backend engine.
+The engine support CLI gameplay through typing move's input.
+> The web frontend can be accessed at [Caissa Bot](https://cvwoforum.netlify.app/).
+>
+> The frontend repository can be accessed at [Caissa Frontend](https://github.com/NgoHoangNhatMinh/caissa-frontend).

 ## Getting Started